 About the Center

-St. Cloud State University, St. Cloud Technical and Community College, and St. Cloud School District are working in collaboration to address the academic underachievement, low high school graduation rates, and poor college participation of underrepresented students.
+St. Cloud State University and St. Cloud School District are working in collaboration to address the academic underachievement, low high school graduation rates, and poor college participation of underrepresented students.
 With St. Cloud State University serving as the lead institution in this partnership, each institution brings resources, experiences, and programs to bear on the problems of the academic achievement gap.
-Funding is provided by the Minnesota State Colleges and Universities (MnSCU).
+Funding is provided by Minnesota State.

-The St. Cloud Access and Opportunity Center targets 600 8th – 12th graders who are underrepresented in higher education, students from low-income families, students of color, students from immigrant background, and from first-generation college families.
+The St. Cloud Access and Opportunity Center targets 9th-12th graders who are underrepresented in higher education, students from low-income families, students of color, students from immigrant background, and from first-generation college families.

 Plan of Operation

-This project revolves around providing services and programs to students in their schools, and to the students and their families in community settings and on the campuses of the local public institutions of higher education (St. Cloud State University and St. Cloud Technical and Community College).
+This project revolves around providing services and programs to students in their schools, and to the students and their families in community settings and on the campuses of the local public institutions of higher education (St. Cloud State University).
 Academic Advising Teams and university-based professionals work with students, public school staff and parents.

-The Academic Advising Teams provide the core services of the St. Cloud Access and Opportunity Center.
-Academic Advisers are assigned to grade levels 9, 10, 11th and 12th graders in each school.
+The Academic Advisers provide the core services of the St. Cloud Access and Opportunity Center.
+Academic Advisers are assigned to grade levels 9, 10, 11 and 12 in each school.
 In addition, each adviser works closely with the students' instructors and counselors to identify needed support services.
-If students move to alternative learning centers, academic advises continue to work with them at these sites.
+If students move to alternative learning centers, academic advisers continue to work with them at these sites.
 These advisers coordinate the provision of services (tutoring, mentoring, supplemental instruction) with other school and college personnel responsible for offering these activities.

 Academic Support Services